 - They last a long time in an air-tight container, as long as you don’t eat them all at once.

-How to make these walnuts and choc chunks cookies
+How to make these walnuts and chocolate cookies

 If you are the kind of person that would rather have (or bake) cookies than cakes, then you have to try this recipe.
 It’s perfect to have something for the weekend, to share with family and friends over a nice cuppa.
 Or even as a gift!